HuiZeng/BIQA_Toolbox/README.md

 # Introduction

-This Toolbox contains the source code for the following article:
+This Toolbox contains the source code for the following technical report:

     @article{DBLP:journals/corr/abs-1708-08190,
       author    = {Hui Zeng and